To view Mary Ellen’s BFA Thesis Exhibition, Made in Our Image, check out our Flickr page.

 What are your plans after graduating?

 I would like to get into some internships.
 I would like to have some active downtime in a sense where I’m not necessarily committed to a job or grad school, but I am feeling out how other programs are going to be.
-One internship I’m really excited about is called Women’s Studio Workshop.
+One internship I’m really excited about is called the Women’s Studio Workshop.
 It’s located in New York and I was really drawn to that because it’s an all women, all female group.
-It is really important to me to go see what it is like to be around a whole community of women in the artworld.
+It is really important to me to go see what it is like to be around a whole community of women in the art world.
 Their studio has a lot of interdisciplinary areas like ceramics, book arts, and photography, a lot of the things that I’m still interested in.
 I’ve also played around with the idea of staying and getting a BA in Art History.
 Basically, becoming the next Olivia Whittington is my goal, haha!
 I really enjoy Art History and I think that makes me a better artist, analyzing more things.
-There are a lot of potential opportunities, right now it’s difficult to think about especially with thesis coming up.
+There are a lot of potential opportunities, but right now it’s difficult to think about especially with my thesis coming up.

 What advice do you have for incoming art students or students entering the BFA program?

 It’s really easy to get absorbed into your area of emphasis but really try to invest time in these other classes that you have to take.
 It’ll make you happier to step outside of your main body of work.
 I think it makes you stronger as an artist to bring those other elements into your artwork.
 There’s a good bit of surrendering yourself in not having expectations, not in a sense like you can’t have standards for yourself, 100%, but go with what intuitively feels right and not necessarily get so caught up [in the concept].
 There’s getting caught up in the concept and then there’s letting the concept take you where it needs to.
 And also, give yourself a break.
 You’re going to be constantly changing and growing.
 It might feel frustrating but really give it time and take a break from your work.
-I had new opinions of my work after a whole summer and that time away from the process is really important.
+I had new opinions about my work after a whole summer and that time away from the process is really important.
 Just be open to possibilities.